Zqs0527/PythonLearning/PythonRealWordExamples/Notes.md

 `crimson_shirts = red_shirts`

 Here `crimson_shirts` and `red_shirts` are referring to the same object.
 If the attributes of the `crimson_shirts` changed, the attributes of the `red_shirts` will also change

+Immutable and mutable data type. `string` type object is immutable.
+If one is changing the content of the string, there will be a `string` object created.
+It is not like a `list` type object

+The child class can override the method which is inherited from the parent class.

+`import random` is to import the entire module

+`from random import randint` this will only import the `randint` method

+To avoid the possible conflicts, the name of the modules can be renamed by calling `import random as rand`